Easy

 up later.
 I don't get fancy with the table decorations,

-but do include a pretty poinsettia tablecloth and pretty
+but do include a pretty tablecloth and festiv

 everyone looks forward to because it's easy and provides